jreisinger/docs/data/notes/k8s/volumes.md

-Containers store data in a temporary fielsystem which is empty each time a Pod starts.
-A Volume persists data beyond a container restart (volume lifetime = Pod lifetime).
+Containers store data in a temporary fielsystem which is empty each time a container starts.
+A Volume persists data beyond a container restart.
 A PersistentVolume keeps data even beyond a Pod or node/cluster restart.

 Thus K8s Volume abstraction fixes two problems:

-1. Ephemeral nature of files in Containers (when a Container restarts the files get lost).
+1. Ephemeral nature of files in Containers.
 1. Need to share files between Containers within a Pod.

 A process in a Container sees a filesystem view composed from their Docker image (mounted at the root of the FS) and Volumes (mounted at specified paths within the image).
 It can read and write files to this filesystem.

-A container using the temporary filesystem (default) vs a Volume:
+A container using the defaut temporary filesystem vs a containers using a Volume:

 ![129347362-812374d7-3225-4e51-a4de-2ad9d8942fce](https://user-images.githubusercontent.com/1047259/176395171-e934df27-6eac-4704-8a0f-f9c45c6d1d2e.png)